 Be the first to learn about new tours & upcoming events.
 Get inside info on destinations, preparing for your tour, training and nutrition - plus get in on special pricing on select tour dates! *Bicycle Adventures does not sell or give out your personal information.

 Ride the heart-shaped Istrian Peninsula, just across the water from Venice, Italy.
 Bicycle hills and valleys wrapped in vineyards and olive groves.
 Ride through the City of Artists, where music floats from doorways and echoes through narrow streets.
 Marvel at Roman ruins.
 Explore Venetian palaces and fishing villages.
 Kayak the Lim estuary.
 Feast on the region's famous truffles, local cheeses and oh-so-fresh fish.
 Sample its regional wines.
-Nine days of riding this stunningly beautiful region will steal your heart and leave you longing to return.
+Eight days of riding this stunningly beautiful region will steal your heart and leave you longing to return.